Toolbox for reconstructing quantum theory from rules on information acquisition: Principles for the quantum theory of qubits as rules on information acquisition

-We note that the state space and the time evolutions are interdependent as every legal time evolution must map a legal state to a legal state, i.e.\ $T(\vec{y}_{O\rightarrow S})\in\Sigma_N$, $\forall\,T\in\ct_N$ and $\forall\,\vec{y}_{O\rightarrow S}\in\Sigma_N$.
+We note that the state space and the time evolutions are interdependent as every legal time evolution must map a legal state to a legal state, i.e.\ $T_{\Delta t}(\vec{y}_{O\rightarrow S})\in\Sigma_N$, $\forall\,T_{\Delta t}\in\ct_N$ and $\forall\,\vec{y}_{O\rightarrow S}\in\Sigma_N$.
 Accordingly, what is the set of legal states depends on what is the set of legal time evolutions -- and vice versa.
-We would like the pair $(\Sigma_N,\ct_N)$ to be as `big' as compatibility with the other principles allows in order to equip the other rules with as general a validity as possible.
+We would like the pair $(\Sigma_N,\ct_N)$ to be as `big' as compatibility with the other rules allows in order to equip the other rules with as general a validity as possible.
 But there are multiple ways of `maximizing' the pair.
 Namely, the interdependence implies that the larger the number of states, the tighter the constraints on the set of time evolutions -- and vice versa.
 We required before that $O$'s world should not be `boring' and therefore feature a non-trivial time evolution of states.
-We shall now sharpen this requirement: it is more interesting for $O$ to live in a world which `maximizes' the number of possible ways in which any given state of $S$ can change in time, rather than the number of states in which it can be in relative to $O$.
-We shall thus permit $O$'s actual information about $S$ to change non-trivially in time and that in a `maximal variety' of possible ways.
+We shall now sharpen this requirement: it is more interesting for $O$ to live in a world which `maximizes' the number of possible ways in which any given state of $S$ can change in time, rather than the number of states which it can be in relative to $O$.
+We shall thus require that {\it any} consistent, continuous time evolution of $O$'s `catalogue of knowledge' about $S$ in-between interrogations is physically realizable.
 Since different ways of evolving the state of a system correspond to different interactions (e.g., among the members of a composite system) we thereby maximize the set of possible interactions among systems. $O$'s world is a maximally interactive place!

-\begin{pr} \emph{``Any actual information $O$ may have about $S$ changes \emph{continuously} in time in between interrogations and can do so in a maximal variety of ways."}\\ Any given state $\vec{y}_{O\rightarrow S}$ changes \emph{continuously} in time in between interrogations and the set of possible states into which it can evolve is the maximal one which is compatible with principles \ref{lim}-\ref{pres}. \end{pr}